microbot/microbot/.github/contributing.md

-# Contributing to bot-base
+# Contributing to microbot

 First and foremost, thank you!
-We appreciate that you want to contribute to bot-base, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to microbot, your time is valuable, and your contributions mean a lot to us.

 **What does "contributing" mean?**